eze-kiel/itsy/README.md

         url of the image to download (mandatory)
   -name string
-        name of the monitor (default "snow monitor") -nfty-topic string
+        name of the monitor (default "snow monitor") -nfty-callback-address string
+        if set, you'll be redirected to this address when opening the notification -nfty-topic string
         nfty topic to send notifications when using nfty notifier -notifier string